Generative AILucidworks AI

 Named Entity Recognition (NER)

-The requirements to use Azure OpenAI models on Lucidworks AI include:
+There are some prerequisites to use Azure OpenAI models on Lucidworks AI:

 -